paraperipeteia/AmericanPsycho_BusinessCard_Generator/README.md

 *** IF YOU WANT TO USE LOCALLY, RUN WITH LOCALHOST OR THE FONT WILL NOT LOAD AND BREAK THE PROGRAM! ***

-Conversely, if you want to edit the code so it does not rely on a call to loadFont, you can do so if you wish.
+Conversely, if you want to edit the code so it does not rely on a call to P5's ```loadFont```, you can do so if you wish.